Best daily deals

 How do you control the Google Pixel Buds Pro and the Bose QuietComfort Earbuds?

-The Bose QuietComfort Earbuds noise cancelling true wireless earbuds rest outside of the charging case on a table and in front of a stack of books.
+The Bose QuietComfort Earbuds noise canceling true wireless earbuds rest outside of the charging case on a table and in front of a stack of books.

 Both the Bose QuietComfort Earbuds and the Google Pixel Buds Pro have touch controls.

-Controlling the Google Pixel Buds Pro and the Bose QuietComfort Earbuds is similar in that they both use touch controls on the earbuds.
+Controlling both the Google Pixel Buds Pro and the Bose QuietComfort Earbuds is similar in that they both use touch controls on the earbuds.
 The Pixel Buds Pro use the same controls on each earbud, which is handy for accessibility reasons or even if you forget a lot of controls easily.
 Limited customization options are available in the Pixel Buds app, including which listening modes are cycled through and mapping Google Assistant to one earbud.
-The QuietComfort Earbuds have different controls mapped to each earbud, and controls can be customized in the Bose Music app.
-Below are the controls for both pairs of earbuds.

 ACTIONEFFECT (music)EFFECT (phone)